lejrn/Reconstructing-Dark-Images/README.md

 ![Alt text](./GIFs/100epochs.gif)

-# Why use Machine Learning?
+# Why use Deep Learning?
 ## (or more precisely: Why use CNNs?)
 The traditional methods of improving low light images, would be (1),(2),(3), but these methods don't consistently yield good results for every case.